seetest-io/seetest-networktunnel/README.md

 ### How to change to your own application

-1. Upload you application to the cloud
+1. Upload yours application to the cloud

     (review step two in guide)

 2. Change the android application name or iOS application name in the src/main/java/resources/seetest.properties file